Vardo (Romani wagon): Decoration and painting

 Vardos were elaborately decorated, hand carved and ornately painted with traditional Romani symbols.
-Examples of famous Wagon Artists responsible for the early development of vardo art are Jim Berry, John Pockett, Tom Stevens, Tommy Gaskin, John Pickett, modern contemporary decorators continuing to shape this colourful tradition included artists such as Yorkie Greenwood and Lol Thompson.
+Examples of famous wagon artists responsible for the early development of vardo art are Jim Berry, John Pockett, Tom Stevens, Tommy Gaskin, John Pickett, and modern artists continuing to shape this colourful tradition include Yorkie Greenwood and Lol Thompson.

-Much of the wealth of the vardo was on display in the carvings, which incorporated aspects of the Romani lifestyle such as horses and dogs, as well as stock decorative designs of birds, lions, griffins, flowers, vines and elaborate scrollwork.
-Carved details were often accented with gold, either painted or, in the most expensive wagons, the use of between 4-15 books of gold leaf applied as decoration.
+Much of the wealth of the vardo was on display in the carvings, which incorporated aspects of the Romani lifestyle such as horses and dogs, as well as stock decorative designs of birds, lions, griffins, flowers, vines, and elaborate scrollwork.
+Carved details were often accented with gold, either painted or, in the most expensive wagons, covered with gold leaf, from 4 to 15 books' worth, as decoration.
 Many individual makers were identified by their particular designs.

 Funeral rites

 The Romanichal funeral rite during the wagon time of the 19th and 20th century included burning the wagon and belongings after the owner's death.
-The custom was that nothing whatsoever would have been sold, though some of the deceased's possessions, jewellery, china or money would be left to the family.
+The custom was that nothing whatsoever would have been sold, though some of the deceased's possessions, jewellery, china, or money would be left to the family.
 The rest, including the wagon, was destroyed.

 Modern traditional use

-The Romani travellers in the 1920s proudly clung to their decorative vardos, although the economics of their way of life was in upheaval due to the contraction in the horse-trading industry and the changes from their traditional crafts.
-In the present day, Romanichals are more likely to live in caravans.
+The Romani travellers proudly clung to their decorative vardos through the 1920s, although the economics of their way of life was in upheaval by the contraction in the horse-trading industry and their changes from their traditional crafts.
+In the present day, Romanichal are more likely to live in caravans.
 It was estimated that by 1940 only about 1% of Romani travellers still lived in the traditional horse-drawn vardo.

-Today's Romanichal still attend horse fairs, the best known of which is Appleby Horse Fair.
+Today's Romanichal still attend horse fairs, the best known of which is Appleby Horse Fair in the town of Appleby-in-Westmorland in Cumbria, North West England.
 Some attendees of the fairs travel there in the traditional manner via horse-drawn vardos.
-American photographer John S. Hockensmith documented such a journey in 2004, travelling with and photographing the Harker family's 60-mile journey to Appleby in bow top living waggons.
+The American photographer John S. Hockensmith documented such a journey in 2004, travelling with and photographing the Harker family's 60-mile journey to Appleby in bow-top living wagons.

 Other uses

 The British writer Roald Dahl acquired a traditional vardo in the 1960s which was used as a playhouse for his children; later he used the vardo as a writing room, in which he wrote Danny, the Champion of the World.

-John Lennon's Rolls-Royce Phantom V was painted in the style of a Romani gypsy wagon by artist Steve Weaver of private coach maker J.P.
+John Lennon's psychedelic Rolls-Royce was painted in the style of a Romani gypsy wagon by the artist Steve Weaver of the private coach maker J.P.
 Fallon Ltd.